 Romulea eximia M.P.de Vos has old rose or red flowers with dark blotches around the yellow cup.
 It is found on sandy flats in the Southwest Cape and blooms late winter into spring.
 Photos by Alan Horstmann and Mary Sue Ittner including the corms which are pointed at the base.

 Romulea flava (Lamarck) M.P.de Vos grows in sandy and clay soils, fynbos or renosterveld over a wide distribution in the winter rainfall areas.
-Growing from 10 to 15 cm high, it has corms that are obliquely flattened towards the base with fine parallel fibrils on the basal ridge. and white or yellow flowers with a yellow cup.
+Growing from 10 to 15 cm high, it has corms that are obliquely flattened towards the base with fine parallel fibrils on the basal ridge and white or yellow flowers with a yellow cup.
 This species is a long blooming one, easily grown in the garden.
+Flowers only open on warm sunny days, often early afternoon and close late afternoon and are easily missed other times of the day.
 The first photo was taken by Cameron McMaster in the De Hoop Nature Reserve in the Overberg.
 The rest of the photos by Mary Sue Ittner show yellow and white forms, the back of a yellow form and corms on a 1 cm grid.

 Romulea hallii M.P.de Vos grows on clay flats in the Roggeveld in a very cold dry winter rainfall area (Sutherland).
 It blooms from May to July in the wild and is the first species to bloom in our Northern California garden each year (usually in November or December).
-Photos 1-3 were taken by Bob Rutemoeller in different years.
+Photos 1-2 were taken by Bob Rutemoeller in different years.
 Photo 2 shows the back and the bracts.
 Examining bracts is often helpful in identifying species.
-The last photo was taken by Mary Sue Ittner of the corms on a 1 cm grid.
+Photos 3-5 were taken by Mary Sue Ittner.
+The last photo shows the corms on a 1 cm grid.
 Corms are rounded at the base with curved acuminate teeth bent to one side.